Gina Din: Gina Din Corporate Communications

 On October 1, 1997, after leaving her job at Barclays Bank of Kenya, She founded Gina Din Corporate Communications, with Barclays Bank as her first client.
 "I started my business with a lot of faith and prayer.
 It has been like a natural progression for me.
 Barclays Bank was my first account and I thank God because they helped me pay my initial bills." remarks Gina Din.

 Other corporate clients included Old Mutual, Association of Kenyan Insurers, CIC Insurance, Kenya Commercial Bank, Safaricom, Kenya Red Cross & Kenya Airways.

 In 2007, Gina Din Corporate Communications handled the public relations crisis work on the 2007 Kenya Airways plane crash in Duala, Cameroon.
 "We handled the 2007 Kenya Airways plane crash in Duala, Cameroon and it’s probab [sic] the best work we’ve done in terms of handling crises,” says Gina Din.

 In May 2009, in recognition of helping Korean electronics giant LG achieve its 2008 marketing targets and brand building campaign in the East African region.
 Gina Din Corporate Communications beat 14 other contestants to win the Marketing and Public Relations (MPR) gold award at an event held in Amman, Jordan.

 On March 16, 2012, telecommunications firm Safaricom ended its 13-year relationship with Gina Din Corporate Communications.
 The contract officially ended on April 30, 2012.

 On December 7, 2012, Gina Din Corporate Communications win the PR Event of the Year award during the Public Relation Society of Kenya awards ceremony held at Safari Park Hotel, in Nairobi, Kenya.

 On August 6, 2013, it was announced that her firm had partnered with Weber Shandwick, one of the world’s leading global public relations firms, in a deal that would see both the agencies grow their footprints in Africa.

 On November 23, 2013, Gina Din Group was feted as the best PR firm in Kenya during the 2013 Public Relation Society of Kenya annual awards held in Nairobi.

 Charitable works

 On August 18, 2008, Gina Din-Kariuki was named the Goodwill Ambassador to the Kenya Red Cross.

 In 2011, as part of the Red Cross, launched the ‘Kenyans for Kenya' initiative to combat the worst drought affecting Kenya in 60 years.

 On March 22, 2016, the United Nations Population Fund, designated Gina Din-Kariuki as Honorary Ambassador, supporting the Fund’s efforts to empower women and adolescent girls, with a focus on advancing their health and rights.

 Personal life

 Gina Din-Kariuki is married to Chris Kariuki with whom she has two children: a daughter Natalya and son Naythan.
-Her daughter, Dr. Natalya Din-Kariuki, is an assistant professor in the Department of English and Comparative Literary Studies at the University of Warwick focusing on early modern literature.
+Her daughter, Dr. Natalya Din-Kariuki, is Assistant Professor in the Department of English and Comparative Literary Studies at the University of Warwick focusing on early modern literature.
+Her son Naythan Din-Kariuki is a First Team Recruitment Analyst at Aston Villa Football club in the UK.